Webpage adjusted for smaller screen width.

 Within Pattern Analysis, rhetoric is the persuasive portion of a literary unit based on its structure.
 Certain locations within each literary unit are potentially persuasive–they are presented below for the sake of analysis.
 Normally, many of the potential locations can be persuasive, but often not all.
 The student is encouraged to listen to what the Holy Spirit seems to be emphasizing.

-This CHIASM is a narrative about how Noah, after everything was released from the ark, became naked in his drunkenness.
-The problem in this brief story is not that Noah was drunk, but that Ham showed poor discretion regarding Noah′s nakedness.
-I do not consider the two FRAME elements to be persuasive.
+This IMMEDIATE REPETITION is a narrative about how Noah, after everything was released from the ark, became drunk and undressed himself while inside his tent.
+The problem in this brief story is not that Noah was naked or drunk, but that Ham showed poor discretion regarding Noah′s nakedness.

 1) Ham showed indifference towards his father while Shem and Japheth used good discretion.
-The two A FIRST/LAST elements present that indifference as corruption, not love.
-In CONTRAST, the X CENTER POINT reveals the proper attitude.
-This then is an emphatic CONTRAST between the A and X elements.
-Canaan was corrupt and therefore cursed; Shem and Japheth showed wisdom and were therefore blessed.
+Ham in the A element did not honor his father while the other two in A′ showed their respect.
+Ham′s indifference was significant and not love.
+In this CONTRAST, the A′ reveals the proper attitude.
+Ham, a Canaanite, was corrupt and therefore cursed; Shem and Japheth showed wisdom and were therefore blessed.

-2) The CLOSING SUMMARY, verses 26-27, presents the blessing given to Shem and Japheth, and a repetition of the curse given to Canaan as servants to the other two brothers.
+2) The second B′ element, verses 26-27, is an AMPLIFICATION of B—it presents the blessing given to Shem and Japheth, and a curse given to Canaan as servants to the other two brothers.
 Show More Rhetoric Show Less Rhetoric

 ... the curse upon Ham and Canaan ...